1. Examples

 Edit This Cover Letter

-• How to select a format that will work for a part-time job application
+• The universal cover letter format that will work for a part-time job application

-• Mistakes to avoid in the part-time job cover letter.
+• Common mistakes to avoid in your part-time job cover letter.

 Best format for a part-time job cover letter